mzp108/MLReleaseDetector/README.md

 - Add the class name of the singleton to the whitelist, the whitelisted class will not be detected.
 - When a leak is detected, an alert will be displayed (only in DEBUG mode) and the leakCallback will be called (both in DEBUG mode and Release mode).
 - You can report leakMsg in leakCallback to the backend for leak statistics.
+- If you only need to detect leaks in DEBUG mode, embed the code above in the DEBUG macro.

 2. If the ViewController is cached by another ViewController and you have not called the UIViewController's addChildViewController method, please call the following method to change the detection timing of the subViewController.

 ```objc
 [MLReleaseDetector addSubViewController:subViewController forMainViewController:mainViewController];
 ```
+- If the above method is called before memory leak detection is enabled, it will do nothing.

 # Delayed release